SohamVaity/Python/README.md

 -------------------------All Assignments 1-12 for static python will be posted in same repository -------------------------

-Assignment 1 - submitted on 6th July 2023 at 7:06 PM.
+Assignment 1 - (Named Ass1.py) submitted on 6th July 2023 at 7:06 PM.
 Assignment 2 -
 Assignment 3 -
 Assignment 4 -